Encrypticcc/Code-samples-and-games/README.md

 # Code-samples-and-games
 A collection of Roblox gameplay scripts and systems created by me.
+All the code can be found inside each folder correlating to the games listed bellow.

 Game links,